2.A.88 The Vitamin Uptake Transporter (VUT or ECF) Family

 BioMNY proteins are considered to constitute tripartite biotin transporters in prokaryotes.
 Comparative genomic and experimental analyses (Rodionov et al., 2006) revealed the similarity of BioMN to homologous modules of prokaryotic transporters mediating uptake of metals, amino acids and vitamins.
 These systems resemble ATP-binding cassette (ABC; TC #3.A.1.25.1)-containing transporters and contain typical ATPases (e.g., BioM).
 Absence of extracytoplasmic solute-binding proteins among the members of this group, however, is a distinctive feature.
 Genome context analyses uncovered that only one third of the widespread bioY genes is linked to bioMN.
 Many bioY genes are located at loci encoding biotin biosynthesis or are unlinked to either biotin synthesis or other biotin transport genes.
 Heterologous expression of the bioMNY operon and of the single bioY of the α-proteobacterium Rhodobacter capsulatus conferred biotin-transport activity on recombinant E. coli cells.
 Kinetic analyses identified BioY as a high-capacity transporter which was converted into a high-affinity system in the presence of BioMN.
 BioMNY-mediated biotin uptake was severely impaired by replacement of the Walker A lysine residue of BioM demonstrating dependency of high-affinity transport on a functional ATPase.
 Biochemical assays revealed that the BioM, N, and Y proteins form stable complexes in membranes of the heterologous host.
 Expression of truncated bio transport operons, each with one gene deleted, resulted in stable BioMN complexes but revealed only low amounts of BioMY and BioNY aggregates in the absence of the respective third partner.
 The results suggest a mechanistically novel group of membrane transporters.

 Some transporters have a conserved transmembrane protein and two nucleotide binding proteins similar to those of ABC transporters.
 However, unlike typical ABC transporters (E.I.
 Sun & M.H.
 Saier, unpublished results), they use small integral membrane proteins that are postulated to capture specific substrates.
-Our studies have shown that both of the integral membrane protein constituents of these systems are distantly related but homologous, and in this respect they resemble typical ABC porters.
-We postulate that these two transmembrane proteins comprise the pathway for transmembrane transport.
+Both of the integral membrane protein constituents of these systems may be distantly related, and in this respect they resemble typical ABC porters.
+Possibly, these two transmembrane proteins comprise the pathway for transmembrane transport.
+However, the VUT family member, TrpP of Bacillus subtilis (2.A.88.4.1) and the ThiW ABC membrane protein homologue, 3.A.1.26.2, are clearly related by common descent.
+Families 2.A.88 and 2.A.87 which are part of a superfamily, and 3.A.1.26, are homologous but function as secondary versus primary active transporters, respectively.
+Only the S subunit is required for transport as a secondary porter.

 Rodionov et al., 2009 identified 21 families of these substrate capture proteins, each with a different specificity predicted by genome context analyses.
 Roughly half of the substrate capture proteins (335 cases) examined by Rodionov et al., 2009 have a dedicated energizing module, but in 459 cases distributed among almost 100 gram-positive bacteria, different and unrelated substrate capture proteins share the same energy-coupling module.
 The shared use of energy-coupling modules was experimentally confirmed for folate, thiamine, and riboflavin transporters.
 Rodionov et al., 2009 proposed the name energy-coupling factor transporters for the new class of putative ABC membrane transporters.
 These membrane proteins are homologues to ABC-2 exporters.
 When evidence is minimal for association with an ABC-type ATP-hydrolyzing subunit, these porters are placed in category 2.A (secondary carriers; e.g., 2.A.88).